Mendoncaa/LAPR2/docs/sprintC/global-artifacts/UserManual.md

 | **12**     | **Import "csv" file**                       | Data import from a file that contains water points connections and associated distance                                    | Green Spaces Manager(GSM)       |
 | **13**     | **Create water route**                      | Functionality that returns the routes to be opened and pipes needed to be laid with a minimum accumulated cost             | Green Spaces Manager(GSM)       |
 | **14**     | **Execution time tests**                    | This action runs a series of tests to see how inputs affects execution times in a algorithm                                | Quality Assurance Manager (QAM) |

+# Troubleshooting

+1. Problem: The user cannot register a new skill.
+* Possible Cause: Mandatory fields not filled in correctly or lack of access permissions.
+* Possible Solution: Check if all mandatory fields are filled in correctly.
+Ensure that the user has the appropriate permissions to access this functionality.

+2. Problem: When trying to create a new job, the system displays an error message.
+* Possible Cause: Data entered outside acceptable parameters or conflict with other existing jobs.
+* Possible Solution: Check if the entered data is correct.
+Make sure there are no conflicts with other existing jobs in the system.

+3. Problem: The collaborator cannot be registered in the system.
+* Possible Cause: Mandatory fields not filled in or collaborator not assigned to an existing job.
+* Possible Solution: Ensure that all mandatory fields are filled in.
+Make sure the collaborator has been assigned to an existing job.

+4. Problem: Assigning skills to a collaborator is not working.
+* Possible Cause: Collaborator not correctly registered or skills unavailable for assignment.
+* Possible Solution: Check if the collaborator is correctly registered in the system.
+Make sure the selected skills are available for assignment.

+5. Problem: When generating a team automatically, the system crashes.
+* Possible Cause: Parameters entered incorrectly or data conflicts.
+* Possible Solution: Check if the parameters for automatic team generation are correct.
+Make sure there are no data conflicts that could cause the system to crash.

+6. Problem: Vehicle registration is not completed.
+* Possible Cause: Mandatory fields not filled in correctly or duplication of records.
+* Possible Solution: Check if all mandatory fields are filled in correctly.
+Make sure there is no duplication of records for the same vehicle.

+7. Problem: The list of vehicles needing maintenance is not displayed correctly.
+* Possible Cause: Maintenance data not updated correctly or an issue with the listing functionality.
+* Possible Solution: Correctly update the maintenance data of the vehicles in the system.
+Check if the listing functionality is working correctly.

+8. Problem: When calculating water consumption costs, the results are incorrect.
+* Possible Cause: Incorrect water consumption data or erroneous calculations.
+* Possible Solution: Check if the water consumption data is correct.
+Make sure the calculations follow the correct formulas and parameters.

+9. Problem: The generation of a graph showing park usage by age is not done correctly.
+* Possible Cause: Incorrect park user data or erroneous graph configuration parameters.
+* Possible Solution: Check if the park user data is correctly entered in the system.
+Ensure that the parameters for generating the graph are correctly configured.

+# FAQs

+* a) Question: I can't log in the system.

+* Answer: Check if you are using the correct credentials.
+If you forgot your password, use the password recovery option provided on the login page.
+Also, make sure you are entering your username and password correctly, paying attention to uppercase and lowercase letters.

+* b) Question: I can't exit the software.

+* Answer: Look for the exit button or option in the software interface.
+It's usually located in configuration menus or under a profile icon.
+If you can't find it, you can close the software by clicking the "X" button in the top right corner of the window.

+* c) Question: How can I download the software?

+* Answer: The download process may vary depending on the operating system and the source of the software.
+Typically, you can find a download link on the official product website.
+Click on the download link and follow the provided instructions to complete the installation process.